pace-neutrons/Horace/documentation/adr/0002-use-github-for-documentation.md

 The documentation will be supported and built by the Jenkins pipeline and automatically deployed on:
 - nightly builds (unstable)
-- release pipeline (stable & horace-version)
+- deploy pipeline (stable & horace-version)

-The Jenkins will also build the documentation as a zipped artefact on other pipelines.
+The Jenkins will also build the documentation as a zipped artefact on other pipelines (PR, Branch, etc.) to ensure that any modifications do not affect the documentation.
+Following the implementation of documentation tests, will also ensure that scripts contained in the documentation remain valid and functional.

 ## Consequences